peaceboy9914/halal-market-privacy/index.md

 ### 2.1 Information You Provide Directly

 #### Account Information
-- **Vendors**: When you sign in with Google Sign-In, we collect:
+- **Vendors**: When you sign in with
   - Your Google account email address
   - Your name and profile picture (from Google account)
   - Your phone number (if provided during store setup)

-- **Investors**: When you register for Islamic finance services, we collect:
-  - Name
-  - Email address
-  - Phone number
-  - Deposit and investment information

-- **Employees**: When you register for the referral program, we collect:
+- **Customers**: When you create an account, we collect:
-  - Name
-  - Email address
+  - Your Google account email address (if using Google Sign-In)
+  - Your name and profile picture (from Google account)
-  - Phone number
+  - Your phone number (optional, for contacting vendors)
-  - Referral code and referral activity

 #### Store and Business Information (Vendors)
 - Store name and description